Skip to main contentScroll Top

 The Royal Palace of Phnom Penh

-Arriving at the Royal Palace grounds, I laughed inwardly, outwardly, I laughed bitterly when a guy pulled the same trick on me as in Bangkok, the scam of "come by tuk tuk, the Palace is closed".
-I had the nerve to tell him that I know this "trick" and that it is not good to lie, knowing that the complex is indeed open, he had the nerve to tell me in return " No, I'm not a liar!"He's lucky I didn't run into him again after my visit...
+I tried to tell him that I knew this "trick" and that it wasn't right to lie, knowing that the complex was indeed open, but he had the nerve to reply, " No, I'm not a liar!"He's lucky I didn't run into him again after my visit...

-I think in front of a large square, itself facing the river crossing the city.
+I walk past a large square, itself facing the river that runs through the city.
 I pay the entrance fee and arrive in the main courtyard.
-Everything is renovated (or even in progress like the Napoleon house, a building offered by France), the garden is well maintained and is composed of tropical plants, but there are few trees and shade (And on a day like that, it is therefore a real scorcher).
+Everything is renovated (or even under renovation, like the Napoleon house, a building gifted by France), the garden is well maintained and is composed of tropical plants, but there are few trees and little shade (and on a day like this, it's therefore a real scorcher).

 I almost only meet Thais there.
 I take a look in the throne room, we can't go inside or take pictures and so I don't linger too long.
 I then go into the second courtyard where the silver pagoda is located.